-In May 2014, the Financial Accounting Standards Board (FASB) issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
-ASU No. 2014-09 supersedes the revenue recognition requirements in Topic 605, Revenue Recognition, and most industry-specific guidance.
+ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)," which supersedes the revenue recognition requirements in Topic 605, "Revenue Recognition," and most industry-specific guidance.
 Under the requirements of ASU No. 2014-09, the core principle is that entities should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-GPLC will be required to retrospectively adopt the guidance in ASU No. 2014-09 for the year beginning July 1, 2018.
-GPLC has not yet determined the impact of adoption of ASU No. 2014-09 on its financial statements.
+GPLC will be required to retrospectively adopt the guidance in ASU No. 2014-09 for the year ending June 30, 2020.

-ASU-2016-02, "Leases (Topic 842)," effective for GPLC's financial statements for the year ending June 30, 2019.
+ASU-2016-02, "Leases (Topic 842)," effective for GPLC's financial statements for the year ending June 30, 2021.
 This amendment will require lessees to recognize assets and liabilities on the statement of financial position for the rights and obligations created by all leases with terms of more than twelve months.
 Disclosures also will be required by lessees to meet the objective of enabling users of financial statements to assess the amount, timing, and uncertainty of cash flows arising from leases.
-Management has not yet determined the impact of this amendment on GPLC's financial statements.

-In August 2016, the FASB issued ASU No. 2016-14, "Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities," which aims to improve how a nonprofit organization classifies its net assets and provides information in its financial statements and notes about its financial performance, cash flow and liquidity.
+ASU No. 2016-14, "Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities," effective for GPLC's financial statements for the year ending June 30, 2019, which aims to improve how a nonprofit organization classifies its net assets and provides information in its financial statements and notes about its financial performance, cash flow, and liquidity.
 The ASU changes the net asset classification, how underwater donor-restricted endowment funds are treated, will increase the information available about liquidity and the availability of resources, requires financial statements for not-for-profits to provide expenses both by nature and function, as well as an analysis of those expenses by both nature and function, along with disclosure of the methods used to allocate those costs among the various functions, and standardizes how organizations present investment returns and what expenses should be netted against those returns.
 There are qualitative and quantitative requirements in a number of areas, including net asset classes, investment return, expenses, liquidity and availability of resources, and presentation of operating cash flows.
-The changes in the standard are effective for annual financial statements issued for fiscal years beginning after December 15, 2017.
 Early application of the amendments in the ASU is allowed.
-GPLC is in the process of determining the impact of the adoption of this guidance on its financial statements.